mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 .. note::

-    Unless otherwise noted, the remainder of this document assumes that all operations are performed using this unpriviledged account.
+    Unless otherwise noted, the remainder of this document assumes that all operations are performed using this unprivileged account.

 Install MediaGoblin and Virtualenv